videoplaza/videoplaza.github.io/_posts/2015-03-25-deterministic-distribution.markdown

 *Ad 1 has 60% of being selected, Ad 2 has 30% chance.
 And there is a 10% chance that no ad will be selected.*

-In the case where sum of the ads’ weights is greater than 1, all weights will be reduced proportionally.
+In the case where the sum of the ads’ weights is greater than 1, all weights will be reduced proportionally.
 See example 2:

 *Example 2:*